helenpeng04/helenpeng04.github.io/bookshelf.md

 I've read a ton of X-Men over the years - it's easily my favorite series.
 Beyond the powers and action, what really draws me in is how it's always been an allegory for real-world struggles.
 Magneto and Professor X reflect the philosophies of Malcolm X and Martin Luther King Jr., and the tension between those viewpoints makes the story feel meaningful and timeless.

-I used to keep a screenshot collection of the funniest moments, but I lost it somewhere along the way - so here's to starting fresh.
+I used to keep a screenshot collection of the funniest moments, but I lost it somewhere along the way - so here's to starting anew!

 <style>
   .comic-gallery-wrapper {